-The Huron tribe officially came into contact with white settlers after Samuel de Champlain began exploring the St. Lawrence River area.
+The Huron nation officially came into contact with white settlers after Samuel de Champlain began exploring the St. Lawrence River area.
 Members of the Huron tribe traveled to Quebec in 1609 in order to form an alliance with the French settlers there.
-At the time of contact with French settlers, the estimated population of the Huron tribe was between 20,000 and 40,000 people.
+At the time of contact with French settlers, the estimated population of the Huron nation was between 20,000 and 40,000 people.
 Disease spread rapidly after contact with European settlers, however.
 Smallpox and measles were especially prevalent, and the Huron population dwindled to approximately 12,000 people by the middle of the 17th century.

 The Huron Confederacy and the Petun peoples finally merged together by the end of the 17th century to form what is considered the modern Huron tribe.
 The western part of the tribe eventually moved to areas of Michigan and Ohio, until Indian removal policies of the United States government forced the tribes to relocate to Oklahoma in the 1840s.
 In the 20th and 21st centuries, the Huron Indian tribes have been located in several different areas throughout United States and Canada, including Oklahoma, Kansas, Michigan, Ohio, Ontario, and Quebec.

 The Huron tribe had a culture that was very dependent on hunting, fishing, and corn.
 Corn was the main stable of their agricultural diet.
 They also relied heavily on fish for food and sometimes also ate venison.
-The women of the Huron tribe did most of the agricultural work, while the men did most of the fishing and hunting.
+The women of the Huron nation did most of the agricultural work, while the men did most of the fishing and hunting.